Glossary of Terms

 • Moment of Inertia

-The point at which the rotational force being applied to a shaft equals the resistance to change in angular velocity.
+The Moment of Inertia is the point at which the rotational force being applied to a shaft equals the resistance to change in angular velocity.

 • N